amodn08/amodn08/README.md

 education:
   [
     "Self-Taught Developer and Designer",
-    "Doing Bachelor's in Computer Science and Engineering", ]
+    "Pursuing Bachelor's in Computer Science and Engineering", ]